mrvillafria/Stock-Analysis/README.md

 |![VBA_Challenge_Original_2018](/Resources/VBA_Challenge_Original_2018.PNG)|![VBA_Challenge_2018](/Resources//VBA_Challenge_2018.PNG)|

 ### Conclusion on Stock Analysis
-This refactored code will help save time if Steven and his parents want to run a larger data set with more stocks.
+Based on our findings, the refactored code saved time in comparision to the original code.
+This will help save processing time if Steven and his parents want to run a larger data set with more stocks.

 ## Summary

 ### Advantages and Disadvantages of Refactoring Code in General

 ### Advantages and Disadvantages of the Original and Refactored VBA Script
+There are some clear advantages and disadvantages of the original script versus the refactored script.
+Below are the outlined steps for both the original and refactored VBA scripts:

 #### The original script went through the following steps:
 1. Format the output sheet on the "All Stocks Analysis" worksheet.